wwccss/zos/lfs/02_blfs/readme.txt

-you should run this in the lfs sytem.
+to make packages by pkg and winst, run this shells like lfs chapter 6.